LogicNet (SN35) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LogicNet Historical Price

-According to the latest data gathered on LogicNet live price page, the current price of LogicNet is 0.687344USD.
-The circulating supply of LogicNet(SN35) is 1.26M SN35 , giving it a market capitalization of $863.80K.
+According to the latest data gathered on LogicNet live price page, the current price of LogicNet is 0.671945USD.
+The circulating supply of LogicNet(SN35) is 1.26M SN35 , giving it a market capitalization of $846.10K.

 - 30 Days0.00%$ --$ 0.780385$ 0.611947